datacarpentry/python-socialsci/_episodes/03-control-structures.md

 > ## Exercise
 >
 >
-> Suppose that we have a string containing a set of 4 different types of values separated by `,`  like this:
+> Suppose that we have a string containing a set of 4 different types of values separated by a comma (`,`)  like this:
 >
 > ~~~
 > variablelist = "01/01/2010,34.5,Yellow,True"
 > ~~~
 > {: .language-python}
 >
-> Research the `split()` method and then rewrite example 8 from the `for` loop section above so that it prints the 4 components of `variablelist`
+> Research the `split()` method and then rewrite `for` loop section in example 8 so that it prints the 4 values of `variablelist`
 >
 > > ## Solution
 > >